PrinceAllart/Al-s-Beautify-Mod/README.txt

 ╔════════════════════════════════════════════════╗

-AL's The Beautify Mod (Ver 5) for Paleon 1.6.1
+AL's The Beautify Mod (Ver 5) for Paleon 1.6.1 ╚════════════════════════════════════════════════╝

-╚════════════════════════════════════════════════╝

 This mod introduces dozens of new plants that are edible, decorative, and useable in crafting dyed items such as red tunics or blue wool coats.
 Other natural resources are also available, such as sand to make Glass and Limestone to make sculptures.
-Technology has been simplified and may not reflet real-life equivilents exactly to preserve playability.
+Technology has been simplified and may not reflect real-life equivalents exactly to preserve playability.

 This mod is always a work-in-progress and suggestions are welcome.
-Just remember that this is a mod that strives to keep in-tune with the original Paleon look and feel.
+Just remember that this is a mod that strives to keep in tune with the original Paleon look and feel.
 So, not everything will be emplemented.

 ╭══• ೋ•✧๑♡๑✧•ೋ •══╮
   ❤ SPECIAL  THANKS ❤
 ╰══• ೋ•✧๑♡๑✧•ೋ •══╯

 Thank you, Paleon's Dev for your help with implementing these mods and encouraging more mods for this wonderful game!❤

-Thank to Alexandrino for the animal powered mining drill idea!
+Thank to Alexandrino for the animal-powered mining drill idea!

 Big thanks to Jem for fixing my JSON bracket errors and sharing the fixed files so everyone can enjoy!❤